ShaikhBorhanUddin/USGS-Earthquake-EDA-1900-2025-/README.md

 ![Dashboard](https://github.com/ShaikhBorhanUddin/USGS-Global-Earthquake-Exploratory-Data-Analysis-1900-2025/blob/main/Images/pairplot_depth_vs_magnitude.png?raw=true)

 Both scatterplots show that earthquake depth does not have a strong or consistent relationship with magnitude.
 In both the original (left) and adjusted (right) plots, data points are widely dispersed across all depths and magnitudes, without a clear linear or curvilinear trend.
 Most earthquakes cluster around moderate magnitudes (3–6) and shallow to intermediate depths (0–200 km), while deeper quakes occur across a similar magnitude range.
-Even after setting negative magnitudes to zero in the adjusted graph, the overall distribution remains largely unchanged—indicating that while large earthquakes can occur at various depths, magnitude and depth appear largely independent in this dataset.
+Even after setting negative magnitudes to zero in the adjusted graph, the overall distribution remains largely unchanged; indicating that while large earthquakes can occur at various depths, magnitude and depth appear largely independent in this dataset.